nkpak001/airfare-pricing-analysis/README.md

 ## About This Project

 I completed this project for CS 620 at Old Dominion University.
-I worked with real-world U.S. airfare data to explore differences in airfare prices across cities and markets.
+I worked with real world U.S. airfare data to explore differences in airfare prices across cities and markets.

 The project gave me experience taking a dataset, preparing it for analysis, looking for patterns, and using visualizations to make the results easier to understand.